usherlabs/logstore/packages/client/README.md

-# Logstore Client
+Documentation for the Logstore Client :

-The `LogStoreClient` adds functionality for interacting with LogStore and has the following methods.
+The Logstore Client is a Javascript library which serves to adds functionality for interacting with LogStore and has the following methods.

 ### `c**onstructor(config?: LogStoreClientConfig)**`